upesic1512/Face_Recognitioon_app/README.md

 I integrated it into a Kivy app

-Technologies: Python, TensorFlow, NumPy, OpenCv, Kivy
+Technologies: Jupyter, Python, TensorFlow, NumPy, OpenCv, Kivy